Wearables and Well-being Programs: The Complete Guide for 2023

 The “one and done” approach to using wearables is when an employer purchases or offers wearable devices to all their employees.

-The hope is that the employees will be more educated about their current levels of physical activity and use the data from the devices to become more active.
+The hope is that the employees will be more educated about their current levels of physical activity and will then use the data from the devices to become more active.
 Sometimes they hand out the wearable devices for free (which is a mistake), and sometimes they do some cost sharing with employees, providing a large discount or offsetting the cost.
 The devices are acquired, handed out, and the employer hopes for the best.

 The only bit of information that the employer has with this approach is that they did something nice for their employees—hopefully something they all enjoy—and they hope that the device will somehow help their workforce become more physically active.
 This approach was recently used by Target Corporation.